AMOHA-98/blogxyz/index.md

 # Welcome to xyz-zyx

 Hello!
 I'm Ahmed, a 3rd year Computer Science student.
-I recently completed a summer internship as an AI Engineer and I'm currently working on my dissertation.
+I recently completed a summer internship as an ML Engineer and I'm currently working on my dissertation also working as a Data Scientist at a biomaterial's company.
 This site serves as a portfolio of my projects and a blog where I share my thoughts on various topics in technology, AI, and possible futures.

 ## Recent Posts